andrelandgraf/andrelandgraf/contents/articles/2023-11-15_website_reviews_beginners_guide.md

 ## Review the website from the perspective of a first-time visitor

-Reviewing the site from the perspective of a first-time visitor is a great way to take a step back and focus on what's most important: the user experience.
+Reviewing the site from the perspective of a first-time visitor will help you to take a step back and focus on what's most important: the user experience.
 Make sure to open the website in a guest or incognito window to make sure you are not logged in, have an empty cache, and no browser extensions running.

 When reviewing the website, ask yourself questions like: